sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 After selecting your region, your account will be automatically set up for development with `Cloud Foundry`.

-Now that your account is activated and configured, you will need the `Cloud Foundry` command line interface (`cf CLI`) to deploy and manage your `Cloud Foundry` applications.
+Now that your account is activated and configured, you will need the `Cloud Foundry` command line interface (CF CLI) to deploy and manage your `Cloud Foundry` applications.

-To install `cf CLI`, you can either grab the latest release on the [official release page](https://github.com/cloudfoundry/cli/releases) or use your favorite [package manager](https://github.com/cloudfoundry/cli#installing-using-a-package-manager).
+To install the CLI, you can either grab the latest release on the [official release page](https://github.com/cloudfoundry/cli/releases) or use your favorite [package manager](https://github.com/cloudfoundry/cli#installing-using-a-package-manager).

-In order to deploy applications on `SAP Cloud Foundry` you need to provide `cf CLI` with an API endpoint.
+In order to deploy applications on `SAP Cloud Foundry` you need to provide the CF CLI with an API endpoint.
 The API endpoint depends on the region you chose for your account:

   - for EU: `https://api.cf.eu10.hana.ondemand.com`
   - for US EAST: `https://api.cf.us10.hana.ondemand.com`